sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/03-embedding-related-resources.markdown

     curl -H "Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTpMaWZlcmF5C" http://localhost:8080/o/api/p/web-site/20126?embedded=contentSpace.folder

-Also note that even though the response includes all the requested information (e.g., the site and `contentSpace`), this example omits it to focus on the
+Also note that even though the response includes all the requested information (e.g., the Site and `contentSpace`), it's omitted below to focus on the folder:
-folder:

     {
         "@id": "http://localhost:8080/o/api/p/web-site/20126",